 - You can claim this child as your dependent.

 If you do not meet all these conditions but are legally separated as of the last day of the year, you may also qualify to file as single.

-How should I keep records for my
+How should I keep records for my business driving?

 Keep a log in your vehicle and record the purpose and mileage of each trip.
 You also need to record the odometer readings at the beginning and end of each year, as the IRS will ask you for total miles driven during the year.
 Keep your repair bills as these normally record odometer readings when the car is serviced.